Robert Moog: Big Briar, return of Moog Music

 In 1978, Moog moved to North Carolina and founded a new electronic instrument company, Big Briar.
 He also worked as a consultant and vice president for new product research at Kurzweil Music Systems from 1984 to 1988.
 In the early 1990s, he was a research professor of music at the University of North Carolina at Asheville.
 In 2002, he renamed Big Briar to Moog Music after retrieving the rights to the name.
 In later years, he continued to design electronic instruments, including a touchscreen-operated piano.

 Personal life and death

 Moog married Shirley May Leigh on June 15, 1958.
-They had four children, Laura (1961), Renée (1963), Michelle (1967), and Matthew (1970).
-They divorced in 1994.
+They had four children and divorced in 1994.
 On May 19, 1996 Moog married Ileana Grams.

+In 2001, Moog was awarded the Polar Music Prize in Stockholm, often called the Nobel Prize of music.
+Polar is the label on which Swedish pop group ABBA published their music, and was owned by their manager and co-composer Stikkan Andersson.

 Moog was diagnosed with a glioblastoma multiforme brain tumor on April 28, 2005.
 He died on August 21, 2005, at the age of 71 in Asheville, North Carolina.
 He was survived by his second wife Ileana, four children, one stepdaughter and five grandchildren.